White Pine County Courthouse: Security risks and new courthouse proposals

 State funding was required for a new courthouse, but lawmakers had concerns about the ability of the county to pay for future expenses at the new facility.
 To alleviate these concerns, the county planned to introduce a draft proposal which would pay for the new facility's daily operations in the form of a pre-funded $4 million courthouse trust.

 In March 2007, Nevada Supreme Court Chief Justice William Maupin called the courthouse "one of the most dangerous locations in this state," saying, "Nevada's most dangerous criminal defendants, those incarcerated at the Ely State Prison, frequently appear in court in Ely and sit in a witness box that is within arm's reach of juror positions one and two."
 In his proposed budget, Gibbons included $6.5 million for a new county judicial facility.
 State lawmakers reduced the amount to $1.5 million, to pay for updated security measures at the current courthouse.
-In June 2007, five Democrat state lawmakers from Clark County eliminated funding for the courthouse entirely.
+In June 2007, five Democratic state lawmakers from Clark County eliminated funding for the courthouse entirely.

 In October 2007, the United States Marshals Service completed a federal study of the building, as requested by Papez.
 Vincent Freiburger of the U.S. Marshals Service wrote in his report, "Not only is the site location unacceptable, but the facility will never meet minimum security standards based upon design and infrastructure issues."
 At the time, Justice Court proceedings were held in the building's small basement, which lacked an emergency exit.
 Plumbing and electrical lines were also exposed throughout the structure.
 The U.S. Marshals Service report confirmed earlier findings in 2003 by the Nevada Supreme Court's Commission on Rural Courts.
 Freiburger made a recommendation to the county to find an alternative courthouse location, stating, "Should a serious security breach occur, the close proximity could endanger residents and many of the middle school children in the immediate area."

 The courthouse remained open as there were no other court facilities in the county.
 In January 2010, Papez said that security had improved at the courthouse and that he felt comfortable being in the building.
 Papez also said that he and his staff were working to further improve security.
 In March 2010, the Seventh Judicial District Court banned visitors from carrying weapons inside the building.